 But that’s not all; this superfood has been studied closely by Lee S. Berk, DrPH, associate dean of research affairs at the School of Allied Health Professions and a researcher in psychoneuroimmunology and food science from Loma Linda University.
 Berk told Science Daily that they found that that the higher the concentration of cacao brought about more positive the impact on cognition, memory, mood, immunity and other beneficial effects thanks to the flavanoids contained in the cacao.

 After taking a drink of cacao during a cacao ceremony, people often feel a sense of bliss and love, their self-talk stops, and their entire self quietens down, retreating into a zone of immense comfort and release.
 For many, and depending on how much cacao you take, this feeling can last a few hours.
 If you find your heart is racing, don’t worry too much, this is likely the result of the caffeine and theobromine in the cacao and is benefiting your brain with more blood flow, stimulating your heart and oxygenating your skin because your blood vessels dilate more.

 How to have your own cacao ceremony

 Having your own cacao ceremony is a very personal thing, but it’s important to set it up in a way that makes you feel comfortable and brings you joy.
+You can have a ceremony with a few friends or you can have one by yourself.
 You may like to set up a ceremony area in your house or outside where there will be no interruptions, where it is quiet and where you can place a lovely mat, light some candles, place some greenery and flowers and place trinkets or statues.
 Some people burn a sage smudge stick, so the smoke cleanses the space of negative energies.